Azure/openai-at-scale/README.md

 - Chat and Q&A interfaces
 - Configure system prompts and hyperparameters
-- Authenticate with Azure Active Directory
+- Authenticate with Azure Active Directory and get user information from Microsoft Graph
 - Store logs into Cosmos DB and Log Analytics

 <img src="./docs/chatscreen.png" width="400">